 “We have tremendous respect for what Dream Hotel Group founder Sant Singh Chatwal and Chief Executive Officer Jay Stein and their team have created and are grateful for the trust being placed in us by Dream Hotel Group to care for their brands and carry their success forward into the future.
 We look forward to continuing our growth journey with more than 600 new Hyatt family members who will further elevate our lifestyle expertise and expand the success of our dedicated lifestyle division.
 We are excited to offer even more inspiring experiences and celebratory programming to our guests and loyalty members and bring the value of the Hyatt network to a growing number of discerning hotel owners and developers around the world.”

-So far only the Chatwal is participating in World of Hyatt, but other properties should join the program soon.
-These should be some great additions to Hyatt’s portfolio, especially for those who like lifestyle properties.
+There are some useful additions to Hyatt’s portfolio, especially for those who like lifestyle properties.
 In particular, it’s impressive to see Hyatt’s continued growth in New York, as it’s amazing how that portfolio has grown over the past decade.

 What do you make of Hyatt acquiring Dream Hotel Group?